 Gaslighting is a slow, torturous form of manipulation, victim blaming and emotional abuse.

 It’s gradually being fed a poison through words that creep into our minds and gnaw away at any semblance of self-worth and happiness inside our heart.
 The worst part is, you don’t even realize it’s happening until it’s too late and the damage has already been done.

-Often, the lover who holds us hostage through this tactical method is a cunning, charming type.
-We are blind to the writing on the wall because we’ve been conditioned to see our abuser as wonderful; our heart is already ensnared within their clutches as the first signs that something is wrong start to wash over us.
+Often, the lover who holds us, hostage, through this tactical method is a cunning, charming type.
+We are blind to the writing on the wall because we’ve been conditioned to see our abuser as wonderful; our heart is already ensnared within their clutches as the first signs that something is wrong, starts to wash over us.